panopset/pan/docs/upgrade.md

     ./updateContent.sh

-Once you are satisfied that the new downloads are ready, delete the old versions from /var/www/panopset.com/html/downloads on the server, and locally in:
+Once the new downloads are ready, delete the old versions from /var/www/panopset.com/html/downloads on the server, and locally in:

     /var/www/html/downloads
     ~/temp/downloads

-Final steps are to update your ~/Documents/panopset/dev.properties SITE_DN to point to panopset.net, and start working on the new version.
+Final steps are to update ~/Documents/panopset/dev.properties SITE_DN to point to panopset.net, and start working on the new [version](../deploy.properties).